Shamsher-ul-Hyderi: Professional career

 He began his professional writing career in 1951.
 During his professional career, Shamsher-ul-Hyderi held a variety of jobs.
-His various employers included: the Pakistan Public Works Department (as clerk), the Cooperative Bank in Badin (as manager), the Sindhi Adabi Board (as clerk, and in 1993, as Secretary), Mehran magazine (as editor), Naee Zindagi Monthly magazine (as editor), the Pakistan National Shipping Corporation (as publishing manager), Daily Mehran newspaper (as editor), and Daily Hilal Pakistan newspaper (as editor).
+His various employers included: the Pakistan Public Works Department (as clerk), the Cooperative Bank in Badin (as manager), the Sindhi Adabi Board (as clerk, and in 1993, as secretary), Mehran magazine (as editor), Naee Zindagi Monthly magazine (as editor), the Pakistan National Shipping Corporation (as publishing manager), Daily Mehran newspaper (as editor), and Daily Hilal Pakistan newspaper (as editor).

 "He was the first Sindhi newscaster, TV anchor, writer of drama and he produced and directed two documentary films on Thatta and Makli'.

 Shamsher was a lifetime member of Karachi Press Club and Arts Council of Pakistan Karachi.

 He also wrote nearly 100 plays for Pakistani television for 38 years both in Sindhi and Urdu languages.
 Shamsher was a television anchorperson in Sindhi language as well.

-Shamsher started working for the government of Pakistan in 1956 and finally retired from the Minstry of Information and Broadcasting in 1991.
+Shamsher started working for the government of Pakistan in 1956 and finally retired from the Ministry of Information and Broadcasting in 1991.